minershive/hiveon-kb/guides/coin_excc.md

 ---
-title: How to Mine EXCC with Hive OS
+title: How to mine EXCC with Hive OS
 category: Guides
 ---

-## How to mine EXCC with Hive OS
 Mining EXCC with Hive OS is very easy and it can be done with only a few clicks.

 ***Step 1.*** Log in to your farm.
 The first thing you need to do is adding a new Wallet: